TristHas/GOZ/README.md

 # Generic Object ZSL Dataset (GOZ)

-This repository references the dataset described in the paper "On Zero-Shot Learning of generic objects" to be presented at CVPR 2019. [arxiv link]
+This repository references the dataset described in the paper "On Zero-Shot Learning of generic objects" to be presented at CVPR 2019. (http://arxiv.org/abs/1904.04957)

 In addition to the instructions to download the dataset, it also provides code to:
  - benchmark the few baseline models evaluated in the final section of the paper